-You’ll love my Dundee cake.
-It’s a lower calorie, lower fat version of the traditional Scottish fruit cake made with mixed fruit and a delicate light spice taste to tantalise the taste buds.
+It's a lower calorie, lower fat version of the traditional Scottish fruit cake made with mixed fruit.

-You wouldn’t believe how much controversy this Dundee cake causes!
+You wouldn’t believe how much controversy the authentic Dundee cake causes!

 There’s a debate that rages on as to whether or not a Dundee cake should have cherries in it and / or should it be topped with blanched almonds?